agda/agda-stdlib/notes/style-guide.md

   relations should be used over the `¬` symbol (e.g. `m+n≮n` should be used instead of `¬m+n<n`).

-#### Symbols for operators
+#### Symbols for operators and relations

-* The stdlib aims to use a consistent set of notations, governed by a consistent set of conventions, but sometimes, different Unicode/emacs-input-method symbols neverthless can be rendered by identical-*seeming* symbols, so this is an attempt to document these.
+* The stdlib aims to use a consistent set of notations, governed by a consistent set of conventions, but sometimes, different Unicode/emacs-input-method symbols nevertheless can be rendered by identical-*seeming* symbols, so this is an attempt to document these.

 * The typical binary operator in the `Algebra` hierarchy, inheriting